onkanat/lms_chat/README.md

   - Organize conversations into folders
   - Easily switch between different conversations
   - Automatic tracking of unsaved changes
+- Theme customization:
+  - Multiple preset themes (Light, Dark, High Contrast, Solarized, Nord, Dracula)
+  - Custom color selection for all UI elements
+  - Font family and size options
+  - Compact and comfortable layout options
+- Mobile-optimized interface:
+  - Responsive design that works on all screen sizes
+  - Touch-friendly controls with larger tap targets
+  - Optimized layouts for small screens
+  - Smooth scrolling and animations
 - Streaming responses that appear in real-time as they're generated
-- Responsive design that works on desktop and mobile
-- Dark mode support
 - Message timestamps and token usage statistics
 - Export chat history as JSON
 - Clear chat functionality with a single click